-The principle of license-plate-number container tracking is that a unique barcode or RFID tag is applied to the container at point of origin and then all the data about the contents of the container is entered once.
+The principle of container-based tracking is that a unique barcode or RFID tag is applied to the container at point of origin and then all the data about the contents of the container is entered once.
 Thereafter the container is tracked by scanning the barcode or RFID tag to record the new location of each container as it is moved.

 The same applies to license-plate-number tracking barcodes applied to containers in BellHawk.